 It is illegal for anyone in the state of Georgia to drive a motor vehicle while intoxicated.
-Because they tend to operate larger, heavier vehicles than average automobiles, commercial driver’s license holders—including semi-truck drivers—are held to stricter standards.
+Because commercial driver’s license holders tend to operate larger, heavier vehicles than average automobiles —including semi-truck drivers— they are held to stricter standards.
 Whereas the legal intoxication limit for passenger vehicle operators is 0.08% blood alcohol content (BAC), the limit for commercial drivers in Georgia is just 0.04% BAC.
-Intoxication is not only limited to alcohol consumption; use of prescribed drugs and/or illicit substance can also result in impairment, as well as civil and criminal consequences.
+Intoxication is not only limited to alcohol consumption; the use of prescribed drugs and/or illicit substances can also result in impairment, as well as civil and criminal consequences.

 If a truck driver makes the decision to drive while intoxicated, he is putting other motorists at risk.
 At Monge & Associates, we do not tolerate any type of negligence, including drunk driving.
 Our Atlanta DUI truck accident attorneys understand how to navigate these types of complex cases; we are prepared to fight for the maximum compensation you are owed.
 We are available 24 hours a day, 7 days a week, and we can come to you.